What Is a Home Insurance Broker?

 3. Time Savings

 Instead of spending hours getting individual quotes on multiple insurer websites, you submit your information once and let the broker do the comparison work.
-This is especially valuable for homeowners juggling busy schedules.
+If you want to understand what to look for beyond price, see our guide on how to compare home insurance.

 4. Claims Advocacy